 We are proud to be involved in a number of Collaborative Working Projects across the UK, focused on helping people who are living with diabetes, cancer, immunological conditions, pain and neurodegeneration.
 Our projects have delivered bespoke innovative solutions which are making a real difference to patients' lives, including the advancement of the delivery of virtual dermatological consultations and working to significantly reduce the time cancer patients spend in outpatient chemotherapy clinics.

 HSJ Partnership Awards 2020: Highly Commended Best Pharmaceutical Partnership with the NHS.

 Invest to Save: Prudent prescribing of human versus analogue insulin.

 Eli Lilly & Company and Cardiff & Vale University Health Board

-If you would like to learn more about our Joint Working Projects, please get in touch with our UK Public Affairs team.
+If you would like to learn more about our Collaborative Working Projects, please get in touch with our UK Public Affairs team.

-Patient advocacy groups are non-profit organisations whose mission is to improve the lives of people with a specific disease or medical condition.
+Patient organisations are non-profits whose mission is to improve the lives of people with a specific disease or medical condition.

 Lilly is passionate about fostering strong, genuine relationships with patient organisations.
 We are committed to working in partnership to better understand the experiences of patients and their loved ones, and support projects to improve their treatment and care.

-To learn more about Payments to Patient Advocacy Groups and Payments to Healthcare Organisations, please view our Transparency Reports.
+To learn more about Payments to Patient Organisations and Payments to Healthcare Organisations, please view our Transparency Reports.